WilliamSchack/Spotify-Downloader/README.md

 Notes:
 - This is my first app using cmake so it may have problems, if you find any please [submit an issue](https://github.com/WilliamSchack/Spotify-Downloader/issues/new/choose)
-- I am mainly testing on arch linux and windows.
-Im using an M1 mac for testing every major change
+- I am mainly testing on arch linux, windows, and an an M1 mac less often (about every major change)
+- Other linux distros will be tested when I get to releasing the app
 - Dependency downloading does not work properly for arm based windows/linux, ill fix that later in development
-- Other linux distros will be tested when I get to releasing the app

 **Dependencies**
 - CMake